bThink-BGU/BPjs/README.md

 ### 2022-07
 * :arrow_up: :sparkles: Moved to Rhino 1.7.14.
 This means many new features, including template strings and better Java interoperability.
 See full list [on Mozilla's site](https://github.com/mozilla/rhino/releases/tag/Rhino1_7_14_Release). ([#186](https://github.com/bThink-BGU/BPjs/issues/186)).
     * :part_alternation_mark: Refactored internals fo better fit the new Rhino version.
 We now have a proper context factory, as well as try-with-resources on all context invocations.
+* :part_alternation_mark: `BProgramRunnerListener` defautls to ignores errors during BProgram execution, instead of printing the details to `stderr`.
+This behavior remains in `BProgramRunnerListenerAdapter`, where it makes more sense.
+At any event, client code can override these methods. ([#191](https://github.com/bThink-BGU/BPjs/issues/191)).

 ### 2022-02 (Including the 1st BP Day Hackathon)